A technical guide for marketplace sellers

 4. No query strings

-No tokens, signatures, or tracking codes.
+No tokens, signatures, or tracking codes, unless very simple and permanent.

 5. Fast global CDN